neolight9000/Unturned-2.2.5-NetworkAPI/README.md

   }
 ```
 You need to add your addons to the UnturnedNetworkAPI/Addons/ Folder.
+You can set up cooldown to use commands for the regular player.
 You can interact with the RCON network client through the CommandsClient class.

 # Basic RCON Commands - Addon